From Alingsås to Änglagårdsland

 Årås säteri, Kölingared 112, 565 93 Mullsjö

 We reach our first destination of the day, Grustorps Nursery, in just under an hour's drive from Alingsås.
 Organic and sustainable are the keywords here.
 We start our visit by walking around the forest garden.
 Walnut, chestnut, fruit trees and berry bushes share the space with edible perennials.
 Before we came here we didn’t know that both hostas and daylilies are edible!
 The greenhouse and the woodland look interesting and the free-range hens also want our attention.
 Their gentle clucking goes perfectly with the surroundings.
 In the well-stocked farm shop we find a great selection of home grown products.
 We take the opportunity to buy vegetables, honey, eggs and a pretty nest box that will remind us of this lovely place.
 We sit down for a while by the pond before we leave.
-We need to wait for a pre-booked picnic lunch that we will enjoy on the next stop of the day.

-We drive between Old Älvsborg and Skaraborg to Wardins, today's second destination, with a show garden which is a place for enjoyment, inspiration and delight.
+We drive between Old Älvsborg and Skaraborg to Wardins, today's third destination, with a show garden which is a place for enjoyment, inspiration and delight.
 Just as with Grustorp, everything grown here is done so according to sustainable, organic and permaculture methods.
 The beds have room for both traditional berries and vegetables, but also, for example, imported Saskatoon berries.
 A berry that tastes a bit like blueberries and can be eaten raw, cooked or dried.
 We learn a lot!
 At Wardins we enjoy getting to know the farm's animals - chickens, cats, dogs and goats.
 Both bees and butterflies fill the air.
 Our lovely pollinators really appreciate the flowers and herbs grown here.
 Naturally we want to buy some goodies to take home and it’s especially fun to be able to pick the berries and vegetables ourselves.
 Soon it's time to enjoy our pre-booked picnic and we find a wonderful secluded spot just perfect for that.
 Before we move on, we read about the farm’s guided walks and make a mental note, including the information that there are pitches for motorhomes or tents, if visitors want to stay a little longer.

 The last destination of the trip, Årås Manor, is in an area called Änglagårdsland.
 We are now between lakes Jogen and Vållern in the eastern part of the municipality of Ulricehamn.
 The manor dates back to the 15th century and for over 200 years was owned by the Gyllenstierna family.
 Over time, the property fell into disrepair and the park grew wild.
 The adjoining mill also decayed and had it not been for the local community association, there might not have been anywhere to visit.
 In 1983, the association bought the mill and an extensive and demanding renovation project began, which still continues today.
 Nowadays the place boasts a hostel, shop and summer café, as well as conference facilities.
 Step by step, the former mansion and grounds are being recreated.
 The garden is impressive but not yet finished.
 It’s a hive of activity here and the garden can be visited during the café's opening hours.
 We enjoy the atmosphere of it all.
 There are lovely hiking trails on the doorstep for anyone who likes to walk and cycle.
 The beautiful surrounding landscapes inspired director Colin Nutley to set the popular Änglagård films there, which explains why it is called Änglagårdsland. Årås Mill is a great place to visit and anyone who dares can stay at the hostel, where legend says that a ghost haunts one of the rooms (I won’t reveal which).